tonioni/WinUAE/README_unix.md

 The executable also tries to load `default.uae` from the configuration path by default, and the Qt configuration UI starts with it loaded when it exists — save a configuration named `default` to set your startup defaults, like on Windows.
 Configs given on the command line take precedence.
 A missing default config is ignored silently; explicit `-config` / `-f` load failures are still reported.

+Host settings (the Paths page directories and flags) persist in `winuae.ini`: a `winuae.ini` next to the executable is used when present (portable mode, matching Windows); otherwise `$XDG_CONFIG_HOME/winuae/winuae.ini` on Linux (default `~/.config/winuae/winuae.ini`) and `~/Library/Application Support/WinUAE/winuae.ini` on macOS.
+The `WINUAE_INI` environment variable overrides the location.
+Configs loaded per session can still override individual paths through the `unix.*_path` settings, which win over the stored host defaults.

 Unix path expansion is supported for `~/`, `$VAR`, and `${VAR}` in core config paths and Qt file/config boundaries.
 Relative config and media paths are resolved against the process working directory, matching the non-relative Windows save mode; the Windows-style relative-path save option is not enabled on Unix yet.
 The Qt Paths page saves runtime-visible target path settings such as `unix.screenshot_path`, `unix.rip_path`, `unix.video_path`, and `statefile_path`; legacy `unix.ui.*` path settings are still accepted when loading older configs. `~user` expansion is not implemented; use an absolute path for another user's home directory.

 For SANA-II `uaenet.device` startup testing, add `-s sana2=true` or use the smoke target below.
 Guest TCP/IP stack validation is still pending.